oyeanuj/react-universally/internal/docs/PKG_SCRIPTS.md

 ## `npm run test:coverage`

 Runs the `jest` tests and generates a coverage report.
 I recommend you look at [codecov.io](https://codecov.io) to host your coverage reports.

+## `npm run size`

+Runs the [`size-limit`](https://github.com/ai/size-limit) script to give you an idea of the size of your client bundle, when minified and gzipped, with all dependencies.